 Things to think about as you write the essay

-• The college essay is an opportunity for the student to show a side of themselves that isn’t found anywhere else in the application
+• The college essay is an opportunity for you to show a side of yourself that isn’t found anywhere else in the application

-• It is where the student demonstrates their personality, style, and sense of self
+• It is where you demonstrate your personality, style, and sense of self

 • This is a time of self-reflection

-• It is in the student’s voice and for the student to write to the best of their ability – I cannot stress this one enough!
+• It is in your voice and for you, the student to write to the best of your ability – we cannot stress this one enough!

 • A parent offering encouragement and support for their child to be themselves

-• Many times this is about a moment in time that then transcends to who the student is
+• Many times this is about a moment in time that then transcends to who you are

 • They read thousands of essays every year